msumdev/social-media-app/README.md

 I want social media to encourage the social part, something that should be important.
 Meet new people, speak about different things.
 Share your life, build a life.
 Social first.

 # This is a work in progress.
 I maintain the source code to this on my private gitlab instance.
-I'm actively tidyng things up in this project and will sync it over shortly
+I'm actively tidying things up in this project and will sync it over shortly